AdevintaSpain/Leku/.github/ISSUE_TEMPLATE/Bug_report.md

 - Are you sending parameters to the activity through the bundle?

-- Could you describe what are the actions do you make to raise that error?

 - Android monitor shows any log related to the library when the error is shown?

 - Any other thing that could help me to reproduce the error?